FOSSILGUY.COM

 Waders

 Note:Felt bottomed waders are illegal in Maryland.
-They help spread some kind of invasive algae.
+They help spread invasive algae.
 Use non-felt lined waders

 Sunscreen/Water/Snacks